Explore generative AI

 The code runs in the Terminal pane at the bottom of the screen (it may take a minute or so to run).

-Note: The model used in this app is a small language model with very limited training data.
-Its responses may not be accurate.
-However, the point of the exercise is to learn to use the OpenAI SDK syntax to submit prompts and receive responses - regardless of how innacurate they may be!
+Note: The model used in this app is a small language model with limited training data and a small context window.
+Responses may not be accurate.
+However, the point of the exercise is to explore the OpenAI SDK syntax to submit prompts and receive responses.

 Summary

 In this exercise, you explored a generative AI model in a chat playground.
 You’ve seen how a model’s responses can be affected by changing the system prompt, configuring model parameters, and by adding data.
-Finally, you’ve explored how developers can use models from client applications through the OpenAI-compatible APIs in Python.
+Finally, you’ve explored how developers can build generative AI client applications through OpenAI-compatible APIs in Python.